Palkovsky/poor-man-s-lisp/README.md

 * maps manipulation functions
 * some kind of better conditions handling, like `cond` from Clojure
 * macros definitions
-* and probably lots of other stuff, too
+* and lots of other stuff, too

 ## Code examples